What is spoofing? Spoofing definition

 - In the case of a company or organization, the email may include familiar branding; e.g. logo, colors, font, call to action button, etc.

 - Spear phishing attacks target an individual or small group within a company and will include personalized language and address the recipient by name.

 - Typos—lots of them.
-Try as they might to fool us, email scammers don't spend much time proofreading their own work.
-Email spoofs often have typos—or worse.
-If the email looks like someone translated the text through Google Translate, chances are it was.
-Be wary of unusual sentence constructions.
-Here's an example: "Greetings sir.
-If you please, make certain this data is well and good."
-Bizarre sentences like that should give you a reason to be suspicious unless big tech companies are hiring time travelling writers from the Victorian era.
+Try as they might to fool us, email scammers often don’t spend much time proofreading their own work.
+Email spoofs often have typos, or they look like someone translated the text through Google Translate.
+Be wary of unusual sentence constructions; companies like Facebook or PayPal are unlikely to make such errors in their emails to customers.

 Website spoofing is all about making a malicious website look like a legitimate one.
 The spoofed site will look like the login page for a website you frequent—down to the branding, user interface, and even a spoofed domain name that looks the same at first glance.
 Cybercriminals use spoofed websites to capture your username and password (aka login spoofing) or drop malware onto your computer (a drive-by download).
 A spoofed website will generally be used in conjunction with an email spoof, in which the email will link to the website.